gazebosim/sdf_tutorials/composition/proposal.md

 ///     continue testing out other custom parsers registered under the same
 ///     extension (e.g. a parser for `.yaml`, which may cover many different
 ///     schemas).
+///
+/// If an exception is raised by this callback, libsdformat will *not* try to
+///intercept the exception.
 using sdf::CustomModelParser = std::function<
     sdf::InterfaceModelPtr (sdf::NestedInclude include, Errors& errors)>;